 We offer virtual Assessment Centers (vAC) only for those who cannot be at the Teach for the Philippines headquarters for in-person interviews—often due to constraints in location.
 Candidates who get invited to an AC but cannot travel to our office should immediately inform the Admissions Team of their inability to be physically present at the AC venue.
 The Admissions Team will evaluate requests for vACs on a case-to-case basis.

 Participation in vAC requires access to a computer/laptop with webcam, a mobile phone line, and a reliable internet.
 Assessment Centers, including vACs, typically run for 6+ hours.

 In Teach for the Philippines, we go where we are needed.
 When matching Teacher Fellows to their placements, we prioritize the needs of our partner schools and local government units.
 Throughout the admissions process we gather information regarding your skills, experiences, and preferences, and consider these when choosing a placement that is most beneficial for all.
 Teacher Fellows are informed of their placement after completion of Summer Institute and are deployed immediately after.

 I am currently taking my Masters.
 Can I still join the Fellowship?

-Although we encourage the continuous professional development of our Teacher Fellows, we also recommend that you reflect on your priorities and the commitments a Teacher Fellow's work entails.
+Although we encourage the continuous professional development of our Teacher Fellows, we also recommend that you reflect on your priorities and the commitment of being in the program entails.
 This includes placement in one public school anywhere in the Philippines, requirement to take the Licensure Examination for Teachers (LET), and commitment to perform your responsibilities in the school community to the best of your ability.